MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 -   The unlocked achievement will be added to the user’s activity feed.

-> *Note: There will be no visible difference in user experiences for achievements that use the Simplified Achievements system and the Cloud-Powered Achievements.*
+> *Note: There will be no visible difference in user experiences for achievements that use the Achievements 2017 system and the Cloud-Powered Achievements.*

 If the user is offline, the unlock request will be queued locally on the user’s device.
 When the user’s device has reestablished network connectivity, the request will automatically be sent to the Achievements service – note: no action is required from the game to trigger this – and the above user experiences will occur as described.